-Figure 1: Test result summary.
+Figure 1: Test results summary.
 Lower numbers are better.
-For explanation of acoustics comparison, see the Quieter is Better section below.

 For detailed specifications of our test systems, see Appendix A. For details of our testing, see Appendix B.

 COOL UNDER PRESSURE

 The operating temperatures of computers vary considerably.
 While one advantage of a cooler workstation is obvious-no one wants a hot office- workstations running at cooler temperatures also bring other benefits.